Geology Field Camp

 Field Camp II

-Geology Field Camp I is intended for students finishing their Sophomore, or Junior years: Geology Field Camp II can be taken by students finishing their Junior or Senior years.
-These courses place an emphasis on the collection, recording and interpretation of field data.
+Geology Field Camp I is intended for students finishing their Sophomore, or Junior years and students need to have completed a Sedimentology class.
+Geology Field Camp II can be taken by students finishing their Junior or Senior years and students need to have completed Sedimentology and Structural Geology classes.
+Field camp places an emphasis on the collection, recording and interpretation of field data.
 We recognize that this will be the first major field course for many students and we aim to make all participants proficient and confident field geologists.

 Locations & Housing

-Geology Field Camp courses are taught by faculty and graduate students of the Department of Geology, University of Akron.
-Student to instructor ratios are typically small ~ 6:1; but can vary from year to year.
+Geology Field Camp courses are taught by faculty of the Department of Geosciences, The University of Akron.
+Student to instructor ratios are typically small but can vary from year to year.